austral-electronics/QuantumCM4/README.md

 **Shrink and backup the image**

+Backup the uSD-Card with [win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/files/latest/download)

-[PiShrink](https://github.com/Drewsif/PiShrink) is a bash script that automatically shrink a pi image that will then resize to the max size of the SD card on boot.
+[Shrink](https://github.com/Drewsif/PiShrink) the image (that will then resize to the max size of the SD card on boot)

 Installation (Linux machine / Win10/11 WSL2 or virtual box):